AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/2_multistep.md

     [fireworks]
     name:                          example_anharmonicity_calculations

     [fireworks.workdir]
     local:                         analysis/
     remote:                        run/

     [calculator]
     name:                          aims
     socketio:                      True

     [calculator.parameters]
     xc:                            pw-lda

     [calculator.kpoints]
     density:                       1

     [calculator.basissets]
     default:                       light

     [statistical_sampling]
-    phonon_file:                   analysis/Si/0df71cea3a5446b7104554b9bada4da6eb4a802a/sc_natoms_64/phonopy_analysis/trajectory.son
+    # phonon_file:                   analysis/Si/0df71cea3a5446b7104554b9bada4da6eb4a802a/sc_natoms_64/phonopy_analysis/trajectory.son
     serial:                        True
     temperatures:                  [300, 600]
     supercell_matrix:              [-1, 1, 1, 1, -1, 1, 1, 1, -1]
     n_samples:                     1
     plus_minus:                    True

     [statistical_sampling.qadapter]
     walltime:                      0:30:00
     nodes:                         1

+    [md]
+    # phonon_file:                   run/Si/0df71cea3a5446b7104554b9bada4da6eb4a802a/sc_natoms_64/phonopy/trajectory.son
+    supercell_matrix:              [-1, 1, 1, 1, -1, 1, 1, 1, -1]
+    driver:                        Langevin
+    timestep:                      1
+    temperatures:                  [300, 600]
+    friction:                      0.02
+    maxsteps:                      5
+    logfile:                       md.log
+    compute_stresses:              5

+    [md.qadapter]
+    walltime:                      01:00:00
+    nodes:                         1
     ```

-For both `[statistial_sampling]` and `[molecular_dynamics]` the structure that is used is the one in their respective `phonon_file`, not the one defined in `files.geometry`, but it is important to keep (FK: ..to keep the reference file?) that there so the correct atoms hashed is used.
+For both `[statistial_sampling]` and `[md]` the structure that is used is the one in their respective `phonon_file`, not the one defined in `files.geometry`, but it is important to keep the reference file there so the correct atoms hashed is used.

 ### Running the Workflow
 We can now run the calculations as we did previously, but with passing the workflow file name in explicitly.